ColdBox/coldbox-zero-to-hero/STEPS.md

 this.datasource = "soapbox";
 ```

+### 4.11 - Refresh your app, and you will see an error.

+`Could not find a Java System property or Env setting with key [DB_CLASS].`

+This is because although we reloaded the CLI so migrations is able to read those values... we did not restart our server, so java does not have those variables.

+`server restart`

+Now when you restart, java is passed all of those variables, and now this will work.

-4.11.3 Play around grabbing data from the database using queryExecute and  `qb` for bonus points.
+### 4.12 -  Play around grabbing data from the database using queryExecute and  `qb` for bonus points.

 Discuss WireBox and Dependency Injection.